cKlee/easyM2R/README.md

         }
     }

 The prefix of the MARC2RDF namespace must be 'marc2rdf'.
-The namespaces identifier is also a prefix to your RDF resource IRI.
-Choose a custom identifier, which must end with '/' or '#'
+The namespaces identifier is also the base IRI to your RDF resources.
+Choose a custom identifier, which must end with '/' or '#'.
+You can overwrite the base IRI for your RDF resources by setting the $base param for the MARCFILE2RDF or MARCSTRING2RDF class or with the -b option for the command line tool.

 ## @graph